 The state has stringent requirements about petitions.
 Three important points:

 The state has official petition blanks that you must use.
 They are available at City Hall—you cannot print them at home.
 Circulators should not sign until after a sheet is filled.
 Signatures dated later than the circulators cannot be counted.

 You can only sign petitions equal to the number of seats open.
 Where any name appears on more petitions than there are candidates to be elected to a specific office, that name cannot be counted for any petition for that office.

-The state mandated deadline to submit nominating petitions is Tuesday, July 23 at 4 p.m. at City Hall.
+The state mandated deadline to submit nominating petitions is 105 days prior to the election, by 4:00 p.m. at City Hall.
 No petitions will be accepted after this date and time.

 What happens to the petitions once they’re submitted